5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 Besides leaving a trail a toddler could follow, these guys made some classic rookie mistakes:

 1. **Leaving system paths in the APK** – Congrats, you doxxed yourself.
-2. **Not securing their backend** – If you’re gonna fake Outlook, at least do it right.
+2. **Not securing their backend** – If you're gonna fake Outlook, at least do it right.
-3. **Thinking they wouldn’t get caught** – Bro, some hackers are literally roaming around our college.
+3. **Thinking they wouldn't get caught** – Bro, some hackers are literally roaming around our college.
 What did you expect?

 ---

-## The Aftermath – The ₹5 Scam
+## The Aftermath – The ₹7 Scam

 At first, we thought, *“Okay, just some students messing around.”* But then we found out they were charging for these fake outpasses. 💀

-**₹5-7 per request**—seriously?
+**₹7 per request**—seriously?
 They had a whole underground outpass black market running from their fake app.

 And to top it off, instead of keeping quiet, they ran their mouths.
 So yeah, it was time for some fun.